 If root rot occurs, eliminate the cause of overwatering.
 Water the tree less frequently or move water away from the root zone if possible.

-Next spring, transplant the Japanese Maple to a less wet location.
+Next spring, the Japanese Maple will be transplanted to a less wet location.
 Read how to do this properly in the article How to Transplant Japanese Maples?

 Not enough water